Stormwater Comprehensive Plan

 - Controlling runoff from new development, redevelopment, and construction sites

 - Operations and maintenance

 - Monitoring and assessment

-We invite you to review and welcome comments on the plan and areas related to the Stormwater Program.
-Please email your comments to Chance Berthiaume by May 20th, 2023 to give us time to address the comments.
+We invite you to review and welcome comments on the plan and any areas related to the Stormwater Program.
+Please email your comments to Chance Berthiaume and we will reply as necessary.